Over17/UnityAndroidPermissions/README.md

 2. Use the C# API in your scripts to check the permission status and request it if necessary, right before you actually need this permission
 3. Enjoy

-For more details please refer to `Assets/Scripts/AndroidPermissionsManager.cs` script
+For a script sample, please refer to `Assets/Scripts/AndroidPermissionsUsageExample.cs`.

 ## How to Build
 Use Android Studio to build the AAR from the source in src/ directory.